AlexsLemonade/refinebio/README.md

 _should_ be able to run the necessary services.
 Microsoft Windows is currently unsupported by this project.

-__Note__: The install_all.sh script will configure a git pre-commit hook to auto-format your python code.
+__Note__: The `rbio install:all` command will configure a git pre-commit hook to auto-format your python code.
 This will format your code in the same way as the rest of the project, allowing it to pass our linting check.

 #### Automatic

-The easiest way to run Refine.bio locally is to run `./scripts/install_all.sh` to install all of the necessary dependencies.
+The easiest way to run Refine.bio locally is to run `./bin/rbio install:all` to install all of the necessary dependencies.
 As long as you are using a recent version of Ubuntu or macOS it should work.
 If you are using another version of Linux it should still install most of the dependencies as long as you give the